HicaroD/alice.nvim/README.md

 1. Alice, my lovely girlfriend.
 2. CodeAesthetic, an incredible YouTube channel about software development in general.

+## Contributions

+If you find bugs or any kind of irregularity, feel free to open an issue.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](./LICENSE).